SmartThingsCommunity/webrtc-tutorial/README.md

 # Overview

-This tutorial will demonstrate how to add a webcam to your SmartThings account through the use of a SmartThings Schema integration.
+This tutorial demonstrates how to add a webcam to your SmartThings account through the use of a SmartThings Schema integration.
 The integration creates a single camera device that can be used to view the webcam's video stream from within the SmartThings app.

 This tutorial is divided into five unique steps.
 Instructions for each step can be found in each `step_<n>` subdirectory.
-It is recommended that you start with the simple OAuth 2.0 application provided in step 1.

 > **⚠️ IMPORTANT**: Code provided in steps 2 and later in each `sample_files` directory is for *reference only* and is not intended to be a pre-configured standalone solution.
 Each step builds on the previous step's sample files - when you finish following instructions for a given step, the code in your working directory should resemble the code examples and files provided in each step's `sample_files` directory.